edfloreshz/devmode/dmd/README.md

 ```
 ### Clone with url
-You must place two arguments, one will be your repository and the second the upstream.
+Use the `--upstream` or `-u` to set the upstream repository, then specify the repository that you wish to modify.

 ```
 dmd fork --upstream https://github.com/user/repo https://github.com/your-user/your-repo-fork
 ```

-### Clone with url (upstream) and hots user repo
+### Clone with upstream URL and remaining parameters.
 ```
-dmd fk github your-user your-repo-fork -u https://github.com/user/repo
+dmd fk github <provider> <user> <forked-repo> -u <url>
 ```
-### Just clone and url (upstream)
+### Just clone with the upstream URL

-This will launch a clone stup
+This will launch a clone setup and guide you throught the cloning process.
 ```
 dmd fork -u https://github.com/user/repo
 ?
 Choose your Git host: ›